 Is Esri a big company?

-Yes, with 9000+ employees across 43 offices worldwide, Esri is one of the largest privately held software companies in the world.
+Yes, with 9000+ employees across 43 offices worldwide, Esri is one of the world’s largest privately held software companies.

 West Redlands, California, United States